rwejoye/airline-performance-analysis/README.md

 # ✈️ Airline Performance Analysis

 This project explores the financial and operational performance of airlines across global regions (Africa, Asia Pacific, Europe, Latin America, Middle East and North America).
-The analysis focuses on comparing low-cost and non-low-cost carriers, as well as a comparative analysis to determine the region with the most efficient and profitable airlines.
+The analysis focuses on comparing low-cost and traditional (non-low-cost) carriers, as well as a comparative analysis to determine the region with the most efficient and profitable airlines.

 ## 🎯 Project Focus